iOffice/angular-es6/README.md

     .directive('myDirective', MyAngularComponent);
 ```

-or if you prefer to use the dependencies without declaring them in the constructor simply do
+or if you prefer to use the dependencies without declaring them you may inherit from `Injectable`.

 ```javascript
 import { ngRegister, Injectable } from 'angular-es6';